blues/app-accelerators/56-commercial-plug-load-after-hours-waste-dashboard/README.md

 This design is built around a single deployment idea: a consultant clipping CT clamps onto branch circuits and leaving the device for a few weeks.
 The simplifications below are scope choices that match that engagement model — places where a longer-term install, a billing-grade meter, or a richer alerting layer would want to extend it.

-**Simplified for this proof-of-concept:**
+### Simplified for this Proof-of-Concept

+The following are scope choices, not oversights.
+Each one trades a capability that a longer-term install would want against the simplicity that makes a few-week consulting engagement practical to deploy.

-- **Single-phase hot leg only.** Each CT clamp monitors one hot leg.
-A 240 V split-phase circuit (e.g., a large appliance or HVAC unit) requires two CTs and a current sum in firmware.
-Three-phase circuits need three CTs per circuit and are not supported in this design.
+**Single-phase hot leg only.** Each CT clamp monitors one hot leg.
+A 240 V split-phase circuit — a large appliance or an HVAC unit, for example — requires two CTs and a current sum in firmware, and **three-phase circuits need three CTs per circuit and are not supported in this design.**

-- **No actual wattage.** Without a voltage measurement, the firmware reports amps, not watts.
-True power (W) = V × A × power factor.
-Any wattage or kWh figure derived from amps alone requires site-specific voltage and power-factor assumptions; without direct measurement these estimates can be substantially wrong for mixed commercial plug loads, where power factor varies widely by device type.
-Treat amp-only energy calculations as rough order-of-magnitude indicators, not billable measurements.
-Adding true-power measurement requires an isolated voltage reference — via a low-ratio isolation transformer feeding the MCU ADC, or a dedicated energy-metering analog front end (AFE) with built-in isolation — along with phase-aligned sampling of voltage and current waveforms and power-factor computation.
-A resistive voltage divider from mains to the MCU ADC is not a safe path: it lacks the isolation required to protect the circuit and the installer from line voltage.
+**No actual wattage.** Without a voltage measurement, the firmware reports **amps, not watts.** True power (W) = V × A × power factor, so any wattage or kWh figure derived from amps alone requires site-specific voltage and power-factor assumptions.
+Without direct measurement these estimates can be substantially wrong for mixed commercial plug loads, where power factor varies widely by device type — so **treat amp-only energy calculations as rough order-of-magnitude indicators, not billable measurements.** Adding true-power measurement requires an isolated voltage reference (via a low-ratio isolation transformer feeding the MCU ADC, or a dedicated energy-metering analog front end (AFE) with built-in isolation), along with phase-aligned sampling of voltage and current waveforms and power-factor computation. **A resistive voltage divider from mains to the MCU ADC is not a safe path:** it lacks the isolation required to protect the circuit and the installer from line voltage.
 One isolated voltage reference per phase is typically sufficient for all circuits on that phase, but the voltage and current samples must be time-synchronized for the power-factor computation to be accurate.

-- **Up to four circuits.** The Notecarrier CX has six analog inputs (A0–A5); this design uses four (A0–A3). `MAX_CHANNELS` is hard-coded to `4`, and `circuit_count` is clamped to 1–4 in firmware; the `note.template` body and `sendSummary` field list define fields only for `ch1`–`ch4`.
-Extending to six circuits is a **firmware change**, not just a hardware change: the pin map, `MAX_CHANNELS` constant, state arrays (`sum_arms`, `peak_arms`, `n_arms`, `active_samples`, `alert_last_unix`), `note.template` body fields, `sendSummary` field list, and any downstream schema or dashboard that assumes four channels would all require updating.
+**Up to four circuits.** The Notecarrier CX has six analog inputs (A0–A5); this design uses four (A0–A3). `MAX_CHANNELS` is hard-coded to `4`, `circuit_count` is clamped to 1–4 in firmware, and the `note.template` body and `sendSummary` field list define fields only for `ch1`–`ch4`.
+The important caveat here is that **extending to six circuits is a firmware change, not just a hardware change:** the pin map, `MAX_CHANNELS` constant, state arrays (`sum_arms`, `peak_arms`, `n_arms`, `active_samples`, `alert_last_unix`), `note.template` body fields, `sendSummary` field list, and any downstream schema or dashboard that assumes four channels would all require updating.
 Two more CT + breakout pairs complete the hardware side.

-- **Classifier is a downstream integration.** Building a deployable cloud function (e.g., AWS Lambda, Google Cloud Functions), connecting it to a time-series database, and wiring it to a dashboard is a project-specific integration step outside the scope of this reference design.
-The firmware correctly produces the `circuit_summary.qo` inputs that a classifier needs.
-When `PLUG_LOAD_ALERTS` is enabled: until a classifier is deployed and an allowlist of legitimately always-on circuits is established, `circuit_alert.qo` will fire for any circuit exceeding `after_hours_threshold_amps` at night, including server rooms, 24/7 signage, and other intentional always-on loads — expect false-positive alerts during the initial deployment period.
+**Classifier is a downstream integration.** Building a deployable cloud function (AWS Lambda, Google Cloud Functions, or similar), connecting it to a time-series database, and wiring it to a dashboard is a project-specific integration step **outside the scope of this reference design.** The firmware correctly produces the `circuit_summary.qo` inputs that a classifier needs.
+One consequence is worth flagging when `PLUG_LOAD_ALERTS` is enabled: until a classifier is deployed and an allowlist of legitimately always-on circuits is established, `circuit_alert.qo` will fire for *any* circuit exceeding `after_hours_threshold_amps` at night — including server rooms, 24/7 signage, and other intentional always-on loads. **Expect false-positive alerts during the initial deployment period.**

-- **Business-hours detection uses simple hour-of-day (`PLUG_LOAD_ALERTS` only).** When the alert extension is enabled, after-hours detection is based on hour of day only; it does not account for weekends, holidays, or shift patterns.
-A more sophisticated implementation would pull a site calendar from an environment variable or a Notehub inbound Note.
-Additionally, `tz_offset_hours` only supports whole-hour UTC offsets (stored as `int8_t`); sites in half-hour or 45-minute UTC-offset zones will have their business-hours windows evaluated incorrectly.
+**Business-hours detection uses simple hour-of-day (`PLUG_LOAD_ALERTS` only).** When the alert extension is enabled, after-hours detection is based on hour of day only; **it does not account for weekends, holidays, or shift patterns.** A more sophisticated implementation would pull a site calendar from an environment variable or a Notehub inbound Note.
+Note also that **`tz_offset_hours` only supports whole-hour UTC offsets** (stored as `int8_t`); sites in half-hour or 45-minute UTC-offset zones will have their business-hours windows evaluated incorrectly.

-- **Mojo is bench equipment.** The firmware does not read the Mojo's LTC2959 coulomb counter over the Qwiic bus during normal operation.
+**Mojo is bench equipment.** The firmware does not read the Mojo's LTC2959 coulomb counter over the Qwiic bus during normal operation.
 Adding a `mojo_mah` field to the summary Note is a straightforward extension for deployments where fleet-level energy budgeting is valuable.

-- **No explicit open-CT or stuck-channel detection.** The firmware does not distinguish between two distinct conditions: (a) a CT that is plugged in and clamped around a conductor carrying near-zero current, which legitimately reads near zero; and (b) a CT cable that is unplugged or an input channel that is otherwise open-circuit.
-An unplugged CT leaves the analog input floating — the sleeve's bias path is only present when the CT cable is seated in the TRRS jack — which means the floating pin can produce arbitrary, noisy ADC values driven by stray 60 Hz capacitive pickup, not a reliable near-zero floor.
-Without a defined pull from the analog input to the bias node (e.g. a weak bleed resistor across the TRRS tip-to-sleeve terminals on the breakout), open inputs are indistinguishable in firmware from genuine low-current readings.
-Production firmware should add open-channel detection, for example, a hardware pull to bias on the analog input side, or software checks for implausibly constant or erratic readings across many cycles, so operators can distinguish a sensor fault from a genuinely unloaded circuit.
+**No explicit open-CT or stuck-channel detection.** The firmware does not distinguish between two distinct conditions: **(a)** a CT that is plugged in and clamped around a conductor carrying near-zero current, which legitimately reads near zero; and **(b)** a CT cable that is unplugged or an input channel that is otherwise open-circuit.
+An unplugged CT leaves the analog input floating — the sleeve's bias path is only present when the CT cable is seated in the TRRS jack — which means the floating pin can produce arbitrary, noisy ADC values driven by stray 60 Hz capacitive pickup, *not* a reliable near-zero floor.
+Without a defined pull from the analog input to the bias node (for example, a weak bleed resistor across the TRRS tip-to-sleeve terminals on the breakout), open inputs are indistinguishable in firmware from genuine low-current readings. **Production firmware should add open-channel detection** — a hardware pull to bias on the analog input side, or software checks for implausibly constant or erratic readings across many cycles — so operators can distinguish a sensor fault from a genuinely unloaded circuit.

-- **SCT-013-030 accuracy is ±3% at rated current** per the datasheet, with reduced accuracy at low currents (below ~5% of full scale = 1.5 A for a 30 A clamp).
-Sub-1 A readings are indicative only.
+**Sensor accuracy.** The **SCT-013-030 is rated ±3% at rated current** per the datasheet, with reduced accuracy at low currents (below ~5% of full scale, or 1.5 A for a 30 A clamp). **Sub-1 A readings are indicative only.**

-**Production next steps:**
+### Production Next Steps

+Moving from this proof-of-concept toward a hardened, longer-lived deployment means closing the gaps above.
+The following are the highest-value extensions, roughly in order of effort and impact.

-- **True-power measurement.** Add per-phase voltage sensing via an isolated voltage transformer or a dedicated energy-metering analog front end (AFE) with built-in isolation, not a direct resistive divider from mains to the MCU ADC, which lacks the isolation needed for safe mains-connected measurement.
-Implement phase-aligned voltage and current sampling plus a cos(φ) power-factor computation for actual watts and kWh.
-One isolated voltage reference per phase is typically sufficient for all circuits on that phase; the key requirement is that voltage and current samples are time-synchronized so the power-factor term is meaningful.
+**True-power measurement** is the biggest step up in capability.
+Add per-phase voltage sensing via an isolated voltage transformer or a dedicated energy-metering analog front end (AFE) with built-in isolation — **not** a direct resistive divider from mains to the MCU ADC, which lacks the isolation needed for safe mains-connected measurement.
+From there, implement phase-aligned voltage and current sampling plus a cos(φ) power-factor computation to report actual watts and kWh.
+One isolated voltage reference per phase is typically sufficient for all circuits on that phase; **the key requirement is that voltage and current samples are time-synchronized** so the power-factor term is meaningful.

-- **Extended CT range.** For sub-panels with 60 A or 100 A feeder circuits, substitute the SCT-013-060 (60 A / 1 V) or SCT-013-100 (100 A / 1 V) and update `ct_full_scale_amps` via env var — no firmware change required.
+**Extended CT range** is the easiest win.
+For sub-panels with 60 A or 100 A feeder circuits, substitute the SCT-013-060 (60 A / 1 V) or SCT-013-100 (100 A / 1 V) and update `ct_full_scale_amps` via env var — **no firmware change required.**

-- **Weekend and holiday awareness.** Pass a site calendar or day-of-week bitmask as an environment variable so the `PLUG_LOAD_ALERTS` business-hours check respects Saturdays and Sundays.
+**Weekend and holiday awareness** sharpens the alerting layer.
+Pass a site calendar or day-of-week bitmask as an environment variable so the `PLUG_LOAD_ALERTS` business-hours check respects Saturdays, Sundays, and holidays rather than treating every night as identical.

-- **Over-the-air firmware updates.** Wire the Cygnet's BOOT/RESET pins to Notecard ATTN for [Notecard Outboard DFU](https://dev.blues.io/notehub/host-firmware-updates/notecard-outboard-firmware-update/), enabling remote firmware pushes across the entire fleet without truck rolls.
+**Over-the-air firmware updates** remove the need for truck rolls.
+Wire the Cygnet's BOOT/RESET pins to Notecard ATTN for [Notecard Outboard DFU](https://dev.blues.io/notehub/host-firmware-updates/notecard-outboard-firmware-update/), enabling remote firmware pushes across the entire fleet without revisiting each site.

-- **Per-circuit calibration offset.** Store a small per-circuit zero-current offset in the env vars (measured at commissioning with the circuit breaker open) to subtract the noise floor from each channel's reading.
+**Per-circuit calibration offset** tightens accuracy at the low end.
+Store a small per-circuit zero-current offset in the env vars — measured at commissioning with the circuit breaker open — to subtract each channel's individual noise floor from its reading.

 ## 13. Summary